 Milk bread , you’d think all country’s interpretation for milk bread is dough that is made with milk as major ingredients , right ?
 Well , though part of it is true , i guess the American way is the only way i knew how to make it .
 That is .. until i heard Japanese Milk Bread .. i thought what could be the difference ?
 Surely it’s about the same to make bread everywhere .
-I did my research , and the only thing that made it different is the water roux or it is called tang-zhong , a combination of water and bread flour , heated on the stove and then it gets very thick just like a glue and that becomes the water roux that will be added into the dough when making Japanese Milk Bread .
+I did my research , and the only thing that made it different is the water roux or it is called tang-zhong , a combination of water and bread flour , heated on the stove and then it gets very thick just like a paste or glue and that becomes the water roux that will be added into the dough when making Japanese Milk Bread .
 The result was soft fluffy and springy bread , almost reminds you of a loaf of wonder bread , except without all the chemical and the preservatives they added in making those wonderful bread .

 To make the water roux :